 Future financing and investing activities may involve refinancing of certain existing debt near or upon maturity and the financing of future fleet replacement and expansion.
 Our ability to refinance existing indebtedness, or to access the capital markets for future offerings may be limited by our financial condition at the time of any such financing or offering, including the actual or perceived credit quality of our charterers and the market value of our fleet, as well as by adverse market conditions resulting from, among other things, general economic conditions, weakness in the financial markets and contingencies and uncertainties that are beyond our control.
 To the extent that we are unable to enter into new credit facilities and obtain such additional secured indebtedness on terms acceptable to us, we will need to find alternative financing.
-If we are unable to find alternative financing, we would likely not be capable of funding all of our commitments for our capital expenditures.
-A failure to satisfy our capital expenditures commitments generally results in a forfeiture of advances paid with respect to a contracted newbuild vessel and a write-off of expenses capitalized.
 In addition, we may also be liable for other damages for breach of contract.
 A failure to satisfy our financial commitments could result in the acceleration of our indebtedness and foreclosure on our vessels.
 Such events, if they occurred, would adversely affect our business, financial condition and results of operation.